cr2007/cambai-python/README.md

 [![PyPI version](https://badge.fury.io/py/cambai.svg)](https://badge.fury.io/py/cambai)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/cambai)

-This is a Python wrapper for the CambAI API.
-It is designed to make it easy to interact with the CambAI API from Python.
+This is a Python wrapper for the [Camb.ai](https://camb.ai) API.
+It is designed to make it easy to interact with the API from Python.

 > [!IMPORTANT]
 > This library is still in active development.